1955–56 Port Vale F.C. season

-The 1955–56 season was Port Vale's 44th season of football in the English Football League, and their second successive season (thirty-first overall) in the Second Division.
-Gaining ten points on their previous season's total, the club progressed well, achieving their best finish since 1933–34.
-Finishing one place above rivals Stoke City, it was the first time they outperformed Stoke since 1930–31.
-Part of the promotion-chasing pack at the season's end, they tailed off with four points from six games as Leeds United finished strongly to end up second.
-Vale's season was built on the defensive strength of the legendary 1953–54 season, along with record-signing England international Eddie Baily.
+The 1955–56 season was Port Vale's 44th season of football in the English Football League, and their second-successive season (thirty-first overall) in the Second Division.
+Under manager Freddie Steele, the club struggled for consistency and finished in 17th place with 36 points from 42 league matches, avoiding relegation but failing to challenge for promotion.

+In the FA Cup, Vale reached the Fourth Round before being eliminated by Everton.
+Len Stephenson was the club's leading scorer with 14 goals in all competitions, continuing to provide a vital attacking outlet throughout the season.
+Support at Vale Park remained solid, with an average attendance of approximately 18,500, reflecting sustained local interest despite mixed on-field results.
+A crowd of 44,278 attended the FA Cup defeat to Everton.

+Though the season was relatively uneventful, it solidified the foundations laid by Steele's management, as the club looked ahead to improving their league standing in future campaigns.

 Overview

 Second Division

 The pre-season saw Stan Turner and Ken Griffiths undergo operations, keeping them out of action for the start of the campaign.

-The season began with just one loss in the opening eleven games, including victories at Upton Park and Craven Cottage, and a 1–0 home win over rivals Stoke City in front of a crowd of 37,261.
-Nevertheless, injuries began to affect the first eleven, leaving room for reserves like Derek Mountford, Stan Smith, and Tom Conway to make an impression.
+The season began with just one loss in the opening eleven games, including victories over West Ham United at Upton Park and second-placed Fulham at Craven Cottage, and a 1–0 home win over Potteries derby rivals Stoke City in front of a crowd of 37,261.
+Nevertheless, injuries began to affect the first XI, leaving room for reserves like Derek Mountford, Stan Smith, and Tom Conway to make an impression.
 The 'Steele Curtain' defence was still in operation, picking up five clean sheets in these eleven games.
 Journalist Bernard Jones compared 'the Vale Plan' to the Brazilian method of defence, defending the penalty area at all costs as that was from where 95% of all goals were scored.
-However manager Freddie Steele responded by claiming there was no such plan, and that the main objective was simply 'to beat the opposition'.
-On 22 October, Sheffield Wednesday went away from Vale Park with a 1–0 win, this was followed with a 4–1 defeat at Filbert Street.
-Steele began to initiate a modern pre-match ritual of having the players warm up in their tracksuits fifteen minutes before kick-off, though on 12 November this did them no favours at Ewood Park, as Blackburn Rovers romped to a 7–1 victory.
+However, manager Freddie Steele responded by claiming there was no such plan, and that the main objective was simply 'to beat the opposition'.
+On 22 October, Sheffield Wednesday went away from Vale Park with a 1–0 win, this was followed with a 4–1 defeat at Filbert Street where Cyril Done cracked his kneecap.
+Steele began to initiate a modern pre-match ritual of having the players warm up in their tracksuits 15 minutes before kick-off, though on 12 November this did them no favours at Ewood Park, as Blackburn Rovers romped to a 7–1 victory.
+Steele tried moving Basil Hayward from left-back to centre-forward for the fixture with second-from-bottom Hull City, though the result was a 1–0 defeat.
 Steele made eight changes following the defeat, which made little difference as Vale extended their run without a win to nine games.
-This left them in fifteenth place by mid-December, with a host of players out with injuries.
+This left them in 15th place by mid-December, with a host of players out with injuries.